Call of Prev

 Gaming workshops for schools and youth institutions

-In the "Call of Prev" workshops, which last several days, young people can delve into various aspects of gaming.
-Modules in programming, character design and narrative design are available.
-Classic games sections are combined with common youth culture practices.
-For example, avatars can be designed and drawn in the graffiti workshop.
-Using the computer game "Adamara" designed in the project, young people gain new gaming experiences, get to know the game and exchange ideas about their own social experiences touched by the game.
-In the accompanying editor, they then become creative themselves.
-Gaming experts accompany the young people during their first steps and also take into account the different levels of prior knowledge of the young people.
+In the "Call of Prev" workshops, which lasted several days, young people could delve into various aspects of gaming.
+Modules in programming, character design and narrative design were available.
+Classic games sections were combined with common youth culture practices.
+For example, avatars could be designed and drawn in the graffiti workshop.
+Using the computer game "Adamara" designed in the project, young people gained new gaming experiences, got to know the game and exchanged ideas about their own social experiences touched by the game.
+In the accompanying editor, they then could become creative themselves.
+Gaming experts accompanied the young people during their first steps and also took into account the different levels of prior knowledge of the young people.

 Game Design Workshop

-In this workshop, the young people can try their hand at game development and add their own quests to the Adamara game.
-The young people learn to create complex game worlds, to locate their avatars and quests in the mapping of the game, to link quest actions and to make decisions.
-As the youth play and create the game - and share their decisions - they also process their life experiences touched by it, which may be shaped by discriminatory or racist and/or sexist experiences and may include corresponding encounters with manipulative and recruiting actors.
+In this workshop, the young people could try their hand at game development and add their own quests to the Adamara game.
+The young people learned to create complex game worlds, to locate their avatars and quests in the mapping of the game, to link quest actions and to make decisions.
+As the youth played and created the game - and shared their decisions - they also processed their life experiences touched by it, which sometimes were shaped by discriminatory or racist and/or sexist experiences and could include corresponding encounters with manipulative and recruiting actors.

 Anita from Adamara